darnocer/blog/content/blog/language-limits.md

 When we communicate a message to another person, something like the following process happens:

 - **Person A** - has an internal thought or feeling
-- **Person A** - processes those thoughts and feelings into language for communication
+- **Person A** - processes those thoughts or feelings into language and outputs communication
-- **Person B** - intakes the processed language from Person A
-- **Person B** - processes the language through their own unique processor
+- **Person B** - intakes the already processed language from Person A and processes again through their own unique processor
 - **Person B** - arrives at their own understanding of Person A's words

 In dialogue, this processing happens not just once, but many times, back and forth.
 When you see how much room for error there is in understanding during dialogue, it makes sense why miscommunication is so prevalent.
 A given person's interpretation of another person's idea is then at least two degrees of separation away from the idea itself.